awslabs/aws-mobile-appsync-sdk-js/README.md

 You can use any HTTP or GraphQL client to connect to a GraphQL API on AppSync.

-For front-end web and mobile development, we recommend using the [Amplify](https://aws-amplify.github.io/) clients which are optimized to connect to the AppSync backend.
+For front-end web and mobile development, we recommend using the [AWS Amplify library](https://docs.amplify.aws/lib/graphqlapi/getting-started/q/platform/js/) which is optimized to connect to the AppSync backend.

-- For DynamoDB data sources, use the DataStore category in the Amplify client.
-It provides the best developer experience and built-in conflict detection and resolution.
+- For DynamoDB data sources where conflict detection and resolution are enabled on AppSync, use the [DataStore category in the Amplify library](https://docs.amplify.aws/lib/datastore/getting-started/q/platform/js/).
-- For non-DynamoDB data sources in scenarios where you have no offline requirements, use the API (GraphQL) category in the Amplify client.
+- For non-DynamoDB data sources in scenarios where you have no offline requirements, use the [API (GraphQL) category in the Amplify library](https://docs.amplify.aws/lib/graphqlapi/getting-started/q/platform/js/).
-- For use cases where you are utilizing the Apollo V3 client, use the Apollo Links in this repository to help with authorization and subscriptions.
+- If you want to use the Apollo V3 client, use the Apollo Links in this repository to help with authorization and subscriptions.

+**Looking for the AWS AppSync SDK for JavaScript (built on Apollo v2)?** AWS AppSync SDK for JavaScript (V2) is now in Maintenance Mode until June 30th, 2024.
+This means that we will continue to include updates to ensure compatibility with backend services and security.
+No new features will be introduced in the AWS AppSync SDK for JavaScript (V2).
+Please review the [upgrade guide](https://docs.amplify.aws/lib/graphqlapi/upgrade-guide/q/platform/js) for recommended next steps.

 ## [AWS AppSync](https://aws.amazon.com/appsync/) Links for Apollo V3